• Skip to main content

 What is the best way to store this bread?

-Wrap the loaf in saran wrap and then place it inside a large ziplock bag.
+Wrap the loaf in Saran Wrap and then place it inside a large ziplock bag.
 You can store in the refrigerator for up to a week and in the freezer for 3 months.

 Can I use dried cranberries instead of fresh cranberries?